Max Brod

-Max Brod (מקס ברוד; 27 May 1884 – 20 December 1968) was an Israeli author, composer and journalist, born as a German-speaking Czech.
+Max Brod (מקס ברוד; 27 May 1884 – 20 December 1968) was an Israeli author, music critic, composer, and journalist, born as a German-speaking Czech.
 He is notable for promoting the work of writer Franz Kafka and composer Leoš Janáček.

 Although he was a prolific writer in his own right, he is best remembered as the friend and biographer of Franz Kafka.
 Kafka named Brod as his literary executor, instructing Brod to burn his unpublished work upon his death.
 Brod refused and had Kafka's works published instead.

 In 1939, as the Nazis occupied Prague, he immigrated to Mandatory Palestine, taking with him a suitcase of Kafka's papers, many of them unpublished notes, diaries, and sketches.

 Biography

 Max Brod was born in Prague in Bohemia, Austria-Hungary (now the Czech Republic).
 At the age of four, Brod was diagnosed with a severe spinal curvature and spent a year in corrective harness; despite this he would be a hunchback his entire life.
 A German-speaking Jew, he attended the Piarist school together with his lifelong friend Felix Weltsch, later attended the Stephans Gymnasium, then studied law at the German Charles-Ferdinand University (which at the time was divided into a German and a Czech language university; he attended the German-speaking institution) and graduated in 1907 to work in the civil service.
 From 1912, he was a pronounced Zionist (which he attributed to the influence of Martin Buber) and when Czechoslovakia became independent in 1918, he briefly served as vice-president of the Jüdischer Nationalrat.
 From 1924, already an established writer, he worked as a critic for the Prager Tagblatt.

 In 1939, as the Nazis took over Prague, Brod and his wife Elsa Taussig fled to Mandatory Palestine.
 He settled in Tel Aviv, where he continued to write and worked as a dramaturg for Habimah, later the Israeli national theatre, for 30 years.
 For a period following the death of his wife in 1942, Brod published very few works.
 He became very close to a couple named Otto and Esther Hoffe, regularly taking vacations with the couple and employed Esther as a secretary for many years; it is often presumed that their relationship had a romantic dimension.
 He would later pass stewardship of the Kafka materials in his possession to Esther in his will.

 Another close companion was Felix Weltsch.
 Their friendship lasted 75 years, from the elementary school of the Piarists in Prague to Weltsch's death in 1964.
 He increasingly devoted himself to music, traveling to Europe to give lectures and to encourage young artists.
 Brod was also close to Israeli author Aharon Megged, with whom he had many philosophical discussions as they walked along the beachfront in Tel Aviv.

 Brod died on 20 December 1968 in Tel Aviv; his final resting place is the Trumpeldor Cemetery in Tel Aviv.